Tafl games: In saga literature

-Tafl in archeological finds
+In archeological finds

 There have been many archeological discoveries of tafl games and gaming pieces found in various Warrior Burials.
 One example was a wooden board and a single gaming piece made of horn found in a ship burial at Gokstad in southeastern Norway.
 Another example was twenty-two gaming pieces made of whalebone found in Orkney.

 Some finds have occurred in religious sites.
 A gaming board dated to the 8th century or earlier, was dug up in 2018 at the site of the later Scottish Monastery of Deer.
-As another example, a small worked glass piece was discovered in 2019 on the Holy Island of Lindisfarne, target of a famous Viking raid in 793 A.D.
+As another example, a small worked glass piece was discovered in 2019 on the Holy Island of Lindisfarne, target of a famous Viking raid in 793 CE.
 The piece was blue in colour, with swirls etched into the glass, and was topped with small white glass droplets, thought to symbolise a crown.
 The piece, thought to be a gaming piece for Hnefatafl or a related game, came from a trench that has been dated to the eighth to ninth centuries.

 The material used to make both the board game and the gaming pieces has varied: from walrus ivory to bone to amber to wood.
+Numerous glass game pieces have been discovered in the mound of Birka in Sweden, as well as in the territories of former Rus' in modern-day Northern Ukraine and Russia.
+In 2007 hnefatafl pieces made of walrus tooth stemming from the 12th century were discovered in a historical section of Kyiv.

 In some boat burials there have been wooden board games found.
 There have been very few actual boards found in these burials, implying that having these board games included was extremely rare.
 However, this is believed to be due to wood readily being destroyed by cremation fires or decaying over time.